zowe/docs-site/docs/extend/extend-apiml/websocket.md

 Client (i.e. web browser) <-> Gateway (WebSocket Server) - Gateway (WebSocket Client) <-> Service's WebSocket Server

-As a general recommendation, clients should implement a ping-like mechanism to maintain the opened WebSocket sessions and not rely on the web browser to perform this action.
+**Tip:** We recommend that clients implement a ping-like mechanism to maintain the opened WebSocket sessions and not rely on the web browser to perform this action.

 ### Security and Authentication